Jump To Section

 Writing a great logline is a craft in and of itself.
 Take time to practice multiple variations of your logline, keeping the following tips in mind:

-Even if nobody read your logline, writing one is a useful exercise in distilling the core ideas of your story to the clearest elements.
-Treat your logline as a guiding light for the rest of the writing and editing process.
+Even if nobody reads your logline, writing one is a useful exercise for boiling the core ideas of your story down to their clearest and simplest form.
+Try writing a logline for your story, then treat it as a guiding light for the rest of the writing and editing process.

 - Identify the protagonist.
-List out all their biographical and physical information, then select the strongest adjective and proper noun combination that accurately represents who they are.
-“Cheerful schoolteacher” or “elitist funeral director” are great ways to describe a protagonist, as are “depressed cop” or “enthusiastic law student.”
+List out all of your main character’s biographical and physical information, then select the strongest adjective and proper noun combination that represents who they are.
+Some examples of strong combinations for your protagonist description include “cheerful school teacher,” “elitist funeral director,” or “depressed cop.”

 - Describe the inciting incident.
 The inciting incident is the jolt from the blue that sets your story in motion.
 This is also sometimes referred to as the “call to adventure” or “catalyst.”
 Now that you know who your protagonist is, what is the thing that blows your character’s life apart?
 Is it a death?
 A promotion at work?
 A visit from an old friend?
 Summarize the inciting incident in a few words like “when her mom dies” or “after graduating from college.”